 Although under legal attack for some time, on the grounds that the federal benefits law, ERISA, prohibited a state-run retirement program, the CalSavers program was just upheld by the Ninth Circuit Court of Appeals.
 Money penalties apply to employers who don’t timely either establish their exempt status, or participate in the program.
 Below is a how-to for employers in the 51+ group, who have approximately six weeks until their CalSavers deadline arrives:

 - Already have a retirement plan (including a SEP or SIMPLE)?
-Register or certify your exemption.
+Register to certify your exemption.
 The link is here.
 You will need your federal Employer Identification Number or Tax Identification Number and an access code that is provided on a notice you should have received from CalSavers via email or snail mail.
 If you can’t find your notice, call (855) 650-6916.

 - Don’t have a retirement plan?
 Consider establishing one in the time period left.
 IRS Publication 560 contains information about setting up a SEP, SIMPLE, or a 401(k) plan for your small business.
 Investment advisors to your business and even business CPAs can also help.
 Don’t do it on your own, get expert advice as your choice of plan will have consequences!